gilbertohasnofb/auxjad/docs/examples/example-3-looping.rst

 .. figure:: ../_images/image-example-3-looping-3.png

 Notice that the time signature has been repeated.
-While the ``output_n()`` method takes care of repeated time signatures, dynamics, and clefs, consecutive calls may result in repetitions.
+While the method :meth:`~auxjad.WindowLooper.output_n()` takes care of repeated time signatures, dynamics, and clefs, consecutive calls may result in repetitions.
 But we can simply use :func:`auxjad.remove_repeated_time_signatures()` to take care of that for us.

     >>> auxjad.remove_repeated_time_signatures(staff)
     >>> abjad.f(staff)